 From "Cheffy-Face" to Ironman: How and Why - Part 3

 By Jon Bonnell

-Editors note: Next month in Part 3 Jon chronicals his road to Kona.
+Editors note: This month Jon chronicals his road to Kona.

 "Had enough, or do you want to do one of these again?" my wife asked, showing more support and encouragement than I deserved.
 These kinds of goals take their toll on the body for sure, but family and work take their share of punishment as well.
 It had been difficult for everyone around me to say the least.
 Ironman is a selfish sport.
 "Well, I'm pretty sure I'm done.
 That was the hardest thing I've ever tried.
 Check the box, gimme some T-shirts and a new sticker for the truck.
 The only way I'd even think of doing another one would be if they let me run Kona.
 But don't worry, nobody ever gets into Kona.
 I would have to win my age group to get into Kona and I was too slow for that by hours, literally.
 I'm going back to sprints!"
 I responded.
 "So you want to do Kona, gotcha" she intuitively replied.